react-native-google-signin/google-signin/README.md

 #### `addScopes(options: { scopes: Array<string> })`

 This is an iOS-only method (calls `getCurrentUser()` on Android) that resolves with `null` or `userInfo` object.

+As of version 8 of this package, you may not need this call: you can supply required scopes to the `configure` call.

-When calling `signIn` on iOS, only basic profile scopes (email, profile, openid) are requested.
-If you want access to more scopes, use this call.
-Read more about this [here](https://github.com/google/GoogleSignIn-iOS/issues/23).
+If you want access to more scopes later, use this call.

 Example: